Hepatitis A Vaccine, Inactivated (hep-a-TYE-tis A VAX-een, in-AK-ti-vay-ted)

 If you notice these less serious side effects, talk with your doctor:

-- Mild redness, swelling, pain, bruising, or itching where the shot was given.
+- Pain, redness, swelling, itching, bruising, or a lump where the shot was given.